DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 We’ve improved the wording of the history entries and the change is in the backlog of development work.

-Later we intend to:

-- improve the way that providers enter reference requirements
+Later we intend to improve the way that providers enter reference requirements.
-- consider sending an email to the candidate when someone says they cannot give a reference

 ### Improved history entries